sid8395/S-Square/README.md

  Hypothesis 1.
 How does passing accuracy correlate with the average assists made by players? hypothesis 2 How do the top 5 leagues differ in terms of passing accuracy and its impact on assist averages?

+We will examine data from the top 5 football leagues and assess whether there are variations in passing accuracy and its impact on assist averages among these leagues.
+This will help identify league-specific trends and patterns.

  We tried to understand how these two factors will be crucial for a sports company driven toward making data-driven decisions